bulib/dataWebsite/_posts/2016-09-15-Writing-a-dmp.md

 tag:
 - writing-a-dmp
 - news
-excerpt: This webinar looked at how to write a generic a data management plan
+excerpt: This webinar looked at how to write a generic a data management plan.
 registration: open
 video: sr0v4aDYSwo
+slides: write-a-dmp/writing-a-dmp-slides.pdf
 ---